it-innovation/sam/doc/behaviour.rst

 Where `NAME` is a variable name, `TYPE` is a class name, `METHOD` is a method name, and `ARGS` is a comma-separated list of variable names.

-Each `ANNOTATION` is of the form "@NAME(ARGS)", where NAME is the name of a datalog predicate, and asserts a fact for this method.
+Each `ANNOTATION` is of the form "@NAME(ARGS)", where NAME is the name of a Datalog predicate, and asserts a fact for this method.
 For example, the annotations in this code::

   class Foo {